VincentWtrs/vincentwtrs.github.io/_posts/2024-03-04-conformal_prediction_prediction_intervals_blogpost_to_post.md

     The conformal correction relative to the average house price: 3.67%

 The calculated correction factor to adjust both lower and upper (raw) prediction bounds is (+) 6472 (USD).
 This is approximately 3.67% of the average house, hence nothing dramatic.
 This seems very reasonable compared to the magnitude of house prices.
+Do note that this is added to the existing width of the prediction intervals created by the two conditional quantile regression models; we will see that the sum-total of both actually is, rather large!

 We can now progress by just applying the adjustment, since it's positive it means that we will enlarge the prediction interval, hence moving the lower bound down and the upper bound up.